 It could change a lot.
 This move could be the last of your life, but instead of feeling angry, sad or depressed, take the positive view and welcome the shift as an unburdening of the family, and a greater feeling of security about ongoing care.

 Many communities have supportive programs to help you stay mentally, physically, and socially engaged.
-Appropriate to the level of mobility and mental ability, this renewal of positive interaction can very rewarding and open new horizons for many who make the move to senior living.
+Appropriate to the level of mobility and mental ability, this renewal of positive interaction can be very rewarding and open new horizons for many who make the move to senior living.

 An adult child of an aging parent will also be focused on the same issues, and will also need to get comfortable with this new phase.
 How many parents have breathed a sigh of relief when the children leave home, yet at the same time miss them deeply; such conflicting emotions are natural.
 Don't stress-out over it, but try to talk the changes through as a family.
 And remember that like every family dynamic, it will continue to evolve.